dmnks/rpm/tests/README.md

 As a further optimization, the test-suite script itself runs in a container on top of the immutable snapshot.
 This serves two purposes:

-1. Only one container is needed for all read-only tests
+1. Only this one container is needed for all read-only tests

 2. No misbehaving test can accidentally modify the host filesystem